rajbot/ranchtronix/_posts/2005-10-27-MangAlgorithmicComposition.md

 * map out the rhythm and melody parts
 * figure out what it is I like about them
 * grab some appropriate samples
-* write an algorithm to make music in this style
+* write an algorithm to make music in this style (probably a nested set of algorithms, driving each other from high to low)
 * * generate the individual drum sections (short patterns of very fast notes) (drum-hit algorithm)
 * * generate entire bars (drum sequence algorithm)
 * * generate an entire piece (3-4 minutes) (structure algorithm)